-Local residents are invited to "Find the Hero in You" next week
+Local residents are invited to "Find the Hero in You" by donating blood.

 The Humboldt Hospital Auxiliary along with United Blood Services in Reno